Here are a few tips if you’re having problems with your Watchman Sonic.

 - Check the oil in the tank is clear from any debris such as twigs or any dipsticks and if the oil level is within 6″ of the gauge

 - Remove the transmitter disc from the top of the tank and check to make sure the cone on the bottom of the disc is clean and clear of any white residue (oil sweat)

 If neither of these steps clears the error after refitting the disc and waiting for the gauge to send a new signal, it is possible that the gauge has been installed incorrectly.

 This could mean that the gauge has been installed at an angle and not pointing straight down into the tank causing the beam to bounce around the tank and not be received correctly.

 Alternatively, the gauge has been installed in a location where there is a ‘window’ in the inner tank.
 This window would block the beam before it reaches the oil.

-If none of the above tips work, it may be time to replace the gauge.
-We have the Watchman Sonic available from stock for quick delivery.
+If none of the above tips help, it may be time to replace the gauge.
+We have the Watchman Advanced available from stock for quick delivery.

 You can view all our oil tank gauges to purchase on-line here.

 - Red light flashing with no level = no signal